Notice of Funding Opportunity INformation & Updates

 Request for Applications FY25.pdf This document is intended to inform the public of the types of projects Threshold CoC is willing to accept and some details about what those projects should look like.

 New and Transition Projects Application: New and transition grants should complete this application.
-Remember, we are encouraging all existing projects with the capacity to create a new or transition grant if possible.

 Budget-Form - FY25FMRs.xlsx New and transition grants should fill out this budget form.